What is Random Vibration Testing?

 Random vs. Sine.

-Sinusoidal vibration tests typically are not as helpful as random testing in certain condition since a sine test focusses on single frequency consistently.
+Sinusoidal vibration tests typically are not as helpful as random testing in certain condition since a sine test focuses on single frequency consistently.
 A random vibration test, however, always excites all the frequencies within a defined spectrum.
 Wayne Tustin’s had a good lay person’s description of random vibration:

 “I’ve heard people describe a continuous spectrum, say 10-2000 Hz, as 1990 sine waves 1 Hz apart.
 No, that is close but not quite correct.
 Sine waves have constant amplitude and phase, cycle after cycle.
 Suppose that there were 1990 of them.
 Would the totality be random?
 No. For the totality to be random, the amplitude and starting phase of each slice would have to vary randomly, unpredictably.
 Unpredictable variations are what we mean by random.
 Broad-spectrum random vibration contains not sinusoids but rather a continuum of vibrations.”